 Stones 'n' bones (Stone age to Iron age)

 Fire!
 Fire!
 (The Great Fire of London - a signifcant event in British history)

 How to train your dragon (Vikings)

 Me and My Bear (Toys from the past)

 Through these Learning Contexts, within our skills based curriculum, we ensure that there is a balance between the acquisition of historical skills and knowledge.

 We want to stimulate children’s interest in the past and how it relates to their own lives.
 We want them to be able to empathise with people from the past and know about their own history in the context of their country and the wider world.

-Another way that we bring history alive for children is through drama, visits to places of historical interest (Stonehenge, Sevington Victorian School, Farleigh Castle, Carleon Castle), storytelling and visits from experts and ‘characters’ ('Horsa' the Viking Warrior, WW1 Tommy, Grace Darling’s father, Howard Carter).
+Another way that we bring history alive for children is through drama, visits to places of historical interest (Stonehenge, SS Great Britain, Fosbury Hill Fort (Oxenwood)), storytelling and visits from experts and ‘characters’ ('Horsa' the Viking Warrior, WW1 Tommy, Grace Darling’s father, Howard Carter).